fabiogoncalves27/Netflix_Data_Project/README.md

 ## Dataset:

-The dataset used for this project was a .csv file named 'netflix_data.csv' that holds information about a company that rents DVD movies.
-You can consult the file along with the following table detailing the column names and descriptions presented below.
+The dataset used for this project was a .csv file named 'netflix_data.csv' that holds information about the streaming service.
+You can consult the dataset along with the following table detailing the column names and descriptions presented below:

 | Column | Description |
 | ------- | --- |